Spatial modeling of randomly acquired characteristics on outsoles with application to forensic shoeprint analysis: Data

-The number of RACs per shoe varies between 1 and 190 with an average of 34 (for details see Figure~1 in Supporting web materials~2) except for one shoe that has an unusually high number of RACs (309).
+The number of RACs per shoe varies between 1 and 190 with an average of 34 (see Figure~1 in Supporting web materials~2) except for one shoe that has an unusually high number of RACs (309).
 The RACs were marked by different examiners who were supervised by forensic experts.
-The guidelines were to mark RACs that are larger than one square millimeter although smaller marks could be included if visible without magnification.
-RACs can be observed only where there is a contact surface, a feature which varies from one shoe to the other.
+RACs can be observed only on the contact surface, a feature which varies from one shoe to the other.
 This should be taken into account in the analysis as described in Section~\ref{model}.
-The number of pixels with contact surface per shoe, varies between 3736 and 19500 (See Figure~2 in Supporting web materials~2).
+The number of pixels with contact surface per shoe varies between 3631 and 19199 (see Figure~2 in Supporting web materials~2).
 It is also shown that the pad of the shoe and the 4 circles at the heal more frequently contain a contact surface (see Figure~3 in Supporting web materials~2 for the cumulative contact surface of all shoes).
-There is a weak correlation between the number of pixels with contact surface per shoe and the number of RACs per shoe -- the Spearman correlation coefficient is equal to 0.115; see Figure~4 in Supporting web materials~2.
+There is a weak correlation between the number of pixels with contact surface per shoe and the number of RACs per shoe -- the Spearman correlation coefficient is equal to 0.116; see Figure~4 in Supporting web materials~2.